stories have beginnings, middles, and ends

 Make sure your story is more than just a circumstance.
 Where were you in life when the story happened?
 Why do you think the story happened to you at that moment in life?
 What does the story say about you?
 What did you learn?
 These are important points to explore that give depth to your story.

 show, don't tell

-Amazing storyteller and comedian, Kevin Allison, does an incredible job at explaining the difference between showing a story versus simply telling a story.
-We highly recommend listening to this tutorial: CLICK HERE.
+Amazing storyteller, comedian, and host of RISK!, Kevin Allison, does an incredible job at explaining the difference between showing a story versus simply telling a story.
+We highly recommend listening to his tutorial: WATCH VIDEO.

 Speak from memory, but don't over practice